 Get frosty with this super easy and delicious mixed berry smoothie with yogurt and made with lots of love!

 - 1 1/2 cups frozen berries mix (strawberries, raspberries, blueberries, and/or blackberries)

 - 1 small banana, optional (but adds extra creaminess!)

-- 1/2 cup unsweetened almond milk or water
+- 1/2 cup unsweetened almond milk (plain or vanilla)

-Place ingredients into your blender, blend until smooth, stopping every now and than to scrape down the sides if needed.
+Place ingredients into your blender, blend until smooth, stopping every now and then to scrape down the sides if needed.
 Add an extra splash of non-dairy milk or water as needed.